 Vagal Sparing Esophagectomy

 Dr. Lipham performing a minimally invasive vagal sparring esophagectomy.
-This is a procedure the removes the diseased esophagus while preserving the vagus nerves which are important in respiratory and GI function.
+This is a procedure that removes the diseased esophagus while preserving the vagus nerves which are important in respiratory and GI function.
 This procedure is intended for patients with Barrett's with High Grade Dysplasia, early esophageal cancer and benign end stage disorders of the esophagus.

 LINX Procedure for GERD

 Dr. Lipham implanting the LINX device which is a new treatment for GERD.
 It is a minimally invasive procedure that augments the lower esophageal sphincter using the force of tiny magnetic beads and restores the normal barrier against GERD and helps prevent reflux.
-It is currently in clinical trials but is expected to get FDA approval sometime in early 2012.

 Laparoscopic Intrathoracic Stomach Repair